 North Rim Grand Canyon

 Located southeast of Zion National Park approximately 120 miles (2.5-hour drive), this amazing section of the Grand Canyon makes for a wonderful day trip.
 This portion of Grand Canyon National Park is located nearly 1000 feet higher than the more visited South Rim, providing the most riveting views imaginable.
 Because this area is more remote, the North Rim is only open May through October.
 Much like Bryce Canyon, the North Rim is viewed from many easily-accessible scenic lookouts.
 It’s possible to see most of this park in a few short hours.
+A great website for sharing experiences and learning more about the Grand Canyon can be found here.

 Click here to learn more about the North Rim Grand Canyon!